If you like the itinerary below please quote REF INDIA 2835 when enquiring for further details.

 Dubbed the Blue City due to the distinctive colour of its old town houses, the city is dominated by the grand Meherangarh Fort which sits on a hilltop within the ancient walls of the old city.
 We’ll enjoy sightseeing in this colourful city, taking in the mighty for and bazaars of the old city which are gathered around the city’s tall clock tower.

 Today we will transfer you approx. 6 hours to Udaipur.
 Enroute we visit Ranakpur, a small town tucked away in a remote valley and famed for its beautiful 14th century Jain temples.
 We then continue onto Udaipur.

 An oasis of cool, with its massive lake and Venetian-like appearance, Udaipur is one of the most romantic towns in Rajasthan.
 A favourite amongst travellers, Udaipur is crammed full of palaces and temples.
 This morning enjoy touring of the imposing City Palace, marvel at the architecture of the Jagdish Temple and Sahelion ki bari Garden.
 This afternoon enjoy a cruise on Lake Pichola in a private boat.

 Today we will transfer you approx. 4 hours to Shahpura our halfway point onto Ranthambhore.
 This afternoon is free for you to relax or explore the nearby villages independently.

-Today we will transfer you to the airport for your flight departing approx. 15:20 to Delhi arriving approx. 17:00.
-Upon arrival we will be there to pick you up and transfer you to your hotel for the evening.
+Today we will transfer to you to the airport for your flight to Amritsar.
+Upon arrival we will be there to pick you up and transfer you to your hotel.

-Sadly your final day with us with your departure airport transfer.
+Sadly your last day with us with your departure airport transfer.